 - Do not use damaged, broken, or aged propellers. - Clean the drone immediately after spraying. - Regularly check the condition of the drone and make a flight log. - To avoid damage to the drone's landing gear, remove or empty the spray tank, remove payloads, accessories, and the battery before transportation. - Significant dust and stains on the optical window will affect the performance of the LiDAR sensor. - If it is necessary to clean the sensor, first use compressed or canned air.
-DO NOT wipe a dusty optical window, as it will only cause more damage. - o If the optical window has visible stains after dusting, it is necessary to wipe it as well. - DO NOT wipe using a dry lens tissue, as it will scratch the surface of the optical window.
-Use a lens tissue with isopropyl alcohol.
+DO NOT wipe a dusty optical window, as it will only cause more damage. - If the optical window has visible stains after dusting, it is necessary to wipe it as well. - DO NOT wipe using a dry lens tissue, as it will scratch the surface of the optical window.
+Use the lens tissue provided (?) with isopropyl alcohol.
 Wipe slowly to remove the dirt instead of redistributing it on the surface of the optical window. - If the optical window is still dirty, a mild soap solution can be used to gently wash the window.
 Repeat Step 2 to remove any remaining soap residue. - Never take pictures of the LiDAR while it is operating.
-The laser pulses emitted by the LiDAR may damage the mobile phone's camera sensor. - Only store the drone with the spray system thoroughly emptied, cleaned, and flushed. - Clean the drone, especially the propellers, after use. - Recommended storage temperature: between 5°C and 40°C (41°F and 104°F) applicable for the drone, as well as the remote controller and the batteries. - Never store the remote controller or the drone's batteries below 0°C (32°F), as it will cause excessive degradation to the battery cells. - Store the drone, remote controller, and batteries below 60% relative humidity. - The remote controller and the drone's batteries must be stored at about 60% charge. - Batteries deplete after extended storage.
-The remote controller and the drone's batteries must be discharged and recharged every 3 months of storage. - After long-term storage: - Every battery must be inspected and fully charged before use. - The drone's motors must be inspected for free rotation.
+The laser pulses emitted by the LiDAR may damage the mobile phone's camera sensor. - Only store the drone with the spray system thoroughly emptied, cleaned, and flushed. - Clean the drone, especially the propellers, after use. - Recommended storage temperature: between 5°C and 40°C (41°F and 104°F) applicable for the drone, as well as the remote controller and the batteries. - Never store the remote controller or the drone's batteries below 0°C (32°F), as it will cause excessive degradation to the battery cells. - Store the drone, remote controller, and batteries below 60% relative humidity. - The remote controller and the drone's batteries must be stored at about 60% charge.